Perry Ng: International career

-Ng is eligible for the Singapore national football team through his paternal grandfather.
+Ng is eligible for the Singapore national team through his paternal grandfather.
 He told FourFourTwo in May 2017 that he wanted to represent them and had been contacted by the Football Association of Singapore.
+In October 2023, Ng announced in a BBC interview, that he has been working to get his Singaporean citizenship, meaning he would need to give up his British passport, due to Singapore's dual-citizenship law.